Vision Statement

 Impact

 Towards the end of each term, the children are assessed with a progress test.
 This scaled score, alongside the content of exercise books and contributions to class science discussions, informs teacher assessment.
 Teachers input termly assessment data for their class onto our tracking software, Pupil Asset.
-Data analysis is undertaken by the science lead to spot patterns, trends, and to check we are meeting the needs of our pupils.
+Data analysis and QLA is undertaken by the science lead to spot patterns, trends, and to check we are meeting the needs of our pupils.

 References: